Afrikan-Son/wk1-code-challenge/README.md

 # Running the applications
 ## net-salary
-- To run, run this command in terminal:
+1. To run, run this command in terminal:
 `node net-salary/index.js`
--It will prompt you to enter a gross salary.
+2. It will prompt you to enter a gross salary.
--Enter your gross salary when prompted and press Enter.
+3. Enter your gross salary when prompted and press Enter.
--Your gross salary with deductions and benefits will have been calculated and will give you your total.
+4. Your gross salary with deductions and benefits will have been calculated and will give you your total.

 # Authors